Nostrademous/Dota2-FullOverwrite/readme.md

 	mana & health which will help us know probabilistic reasons for why the bots disappeared (e.g., low health/mana -> probably went to heal at shrine or fountain -> don't be as worried).

-    Currently the information is just
-	stored and not used in any way.
+	Currently the information is just stored and not used much.
 TO BE FIXED!

 *   **global_hero_data.lua** - this file holds custom versions of many bot:Get&#95;&lt;something&gt; and bot:Action&#95;&lt;action&gt; that are easier to use.

     Still in use, but not encouraged (use bot.&lt;variable&gt; instead):

-    this is a global table that allows for per-hero persistant storage of variables.
+    This is a global table that allows for per-hero persistant storage of variables.
     It is saved based on the hero's playerID.
-	If a variable is retrieved via getHeroVar("&lt;strNameOfVar&gt;") that does not exist, nil is returned.
+If a variable is retrieved via getHeroVar("&lt;strNameOfVar&gt;") that does not exist, `nil` is returned.

 *   **decision.lua** - this contains the core Think function for every hero.
 However, most of the time it'll just call a mode for the hard work.